Jeff's Favorite Movies

 - Extremely Loud & Incredibly Close: A search for closure after 9/11.

-- Eyes Wide Shut: Kubrick's last film, a married couple plays with fire when they reveal temptation and jealousy.
+- Eyes Wide Shut: Kubrick's last film, a married couple plays with fire when they allow their marriage to be challenged due to temptation and fantasy.

 - Femme Fatale: Erotic thriller